swiftlang/swift-org-website/documentation/cxx-interop/project-build-setup.md

 - Clearly communicate to clients that they have to enable C++ interoperability when depending on targets from such package.
+- Clearly communicate to clients that your package relies on an unreleased version of Swift that is still in development.

 ## Mixing Swift and C++ Using Other Build Systems

 This section describes how to enable and use C++ interoperability when invoking the Swift compiler directly.
-This should allow other build systems to configure a mixed-language Swift and C++ project.
+This allows other build systems to configure a mixed-language Swift and C++ project.

 ### Enabling C++ Interoperability in the Swift Compiler